What “The Office” Can Teach You About Being A Social Media Manager

 Now, going back to Jack, the social media manager.
 He has identified two buyer personas for the paper company.
 One is the secretary of a small business, and the other is a representative or a huge supermarket brand.

 The secretary was able to discover the paper company while she was having her lunch.
-She’s quite keen about the environment so when she saw the video about paper recycling, which was posted on Friday at 1 PM, it sparked her interest in the company.
+She’s quite keen on the environment so when she saw the video about paper recycling, which was posted on Friday at 1 PM, it sparked her interest in the company.
 Such targeted content, when posted at the right time, can definitely bring in a new client to the paper company.

 As for the representative, he got in touch with the paper company through LinkedIn at 10 AM on Monday.
 Every year, he searches for the best paper suppliers so he can restock the supply for his department.
-He noticed a visually-appealing professional post that offers a wide variety of paper products.
+He noticed a visually appealing professional post that offers a wide variety of paper products.

 When the representative contacted the paper company, Jack was quick to respond.
 This made a good impression on this potential customer.
 Over the years, Jack is able to nurture the relationship he has with the representative.
 Jack regularly updates the page of the paper company and carefully adapts to the changes that come with time.